kowshic-manoharan/kowshic-manoharan/README.md

 - 👋 Hi, I’m @kowshic-manoharan
 - 👀 I’m interested in Testing, helps to build the product with more quality
 - 🌱 I’m currently learning Automation and practice Agile
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me kowshic24@outloo.com
+- 📫 How to reach me kowshic24@outlook.com

 <!---
 kowshic-manoharan/kowshic-manoharan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.